mafredri/cdp/README.md

 [![Build Status][travis-badge]][travis] [![Coverage Status][codecov-badge]][codecov] [![Go Report Card][goreportcard-badge]][goreportcard] [![GoDoc][godoc-badge]][godoc]

-Package `cdp` provides type-safe bindings for the [Chrome Debugging Protocol][devtool-protocol] (CDP), written in the Go programming language.
+Package `cdp` provides type-safe bindings for the [Chrome DevTools Protocol][devtool-protocol] (CDP), written in the Go programming language.
 The bindings are generated (by [cdpgen][cdpgen]) from the latest [tip-of-tree (tot)][tip-of-tree] protocol definitions and are mainly intended for use with Google Chrome or Chromium, however, they can be used with any debug target ([Node.js][node-debugging], [Edge][edge-diagnostics-adapter], [Safari][ios-webkit-debug-proxy], etc.) that implement the protocol.

-This package can be used for any kind of browser automation, scripting or debugging via the Chrome Debugging Protocol.
+This package can be used for any kind of browser automation, scripting or debugging via the Chrome DevTools Protocol.

-A big motivation for `cdp` is to expose the full functionality of the Chrome Debugging Protocol and provide it in a discoverable and self-documenting manner.
+A big motivation for `cdp` is to expose the full functionality of the Chrome DevTools Protocol and provide it in a discoverable and self-documenting manner.

 Providing high-level browser automation is a non-goal for this project.
 That being said, `cdp` hopes to improve the ergonomics of working with the protocol by providing primitives better suited for Go and automating repetitive tasks.

 ## Features

-* Discoverable API for the Chrome Debugging Protocol (GoDoc, autocomplete friendly)
+* Discoverable API for the Chrome DevTools Protocol (GoDoc, autocomplete friendly)
 * Contexts as a first-class citizen (for timeouts and cancellation)
 * Simple and synchronous event handling (no callbacks)
 * Concurrently safe